morsdyce/fancyClick/readme.md

 Specify selectors that are only allowed to trigger fancyClick.

 ###preFetch###
-Prefetch links before clicking. defaults to false.
+Prefetch links before clicking, defaults to false.